wireservice/csvkit/docs/scripts/csvpy.rst

 .. note::

-    csvpy does not currently accept input on STDIN.
-This should be fixed in a future release.
+    Due to platform limitations, csvpy does not accept file input on STDIN.

 Also see: :doc:`common_arguments`.